Last Updated on February 12, 2025 by John Berry

-The signal received from a distant transmitter at a receiving antenna is the vector sum of all arrivals travelling over all paths.
-This results in fading from a nominal value for the path.
+The signal received from a distant transmitter at a local antenna is the vector sum of all arrivals travelling over all paths.
+Path by path variation in loss, and interference between arrivals together result in fading.
+This fading is a departure from the nominal value for the path.
+When it results in reduction in signal received, fading is referred to by radio hams as QSB.

-There’s the direct path assuming free space transmission – though transmission over a free-space path is rare.
-Paths between radio amateur stations are typically attenuated hugely by diffraction loss (discussed in another blog), with huge diffraction contribution from the Earth’s bulge protruding into the path.
-And then there are all the reflected paths from buildings, atmospheric layers, aircraft and frankly everything and anything in the vicinity of, and mid-way between, both stations.
+There’s the direct path assuming free space transmission modified by diffraction loss.
+The biggest diffraction loss contribution is from the Earth’s bulge protruding into the path.
+For skywave paths, there are various ionospheric losses.
+And then there are all the reflected paths from the ground, buildings, atmospheric layers, aircraft and frankly everything and anything in the vicinity of, and mid-way between, both stations.

-The resulting distribution of the received signal is described by a combined slow, k-factor, fading component, and a rapid multi-path fading component.
+The received signal at any point in time for two fixed stations varies and is described by a frequency distribution.
+This distribution has a combined slow fading component, and a rapid multi-path fading component.
+The slow fading is caused substantially by change in the refractivity of the atmosphere.
+That’s described by change in the k-factor.
 See the blog titled The Normal Troposphere for more on k, the Earth radius factor, and how k changes.
-Rapid or slow fading may dominate the fading at any time.

-The resulting frequency distribution is given by combining a Rayleigh and log-normal distribution.
-Like many distributions, there’s a median signal level, and a variance that gives a signal exceeded for low, and for high, percentages of time.
+The resulting frequency distribution is described by combining Rayleigh (fast fading) and log-normal distributions (slow fading).
+Like many distributions, there’s a median signal level, and a variance that gives a signal exceeded for various percentages of time.

 For radio amateurs, it’s the low percentage of time stuff that excites.